 The Bloody Hand by Blaise Cendrars

-This limited edition hardback has been produced with crafts skills.
-Considerable thought has been given to the design, the layout of text on the page and the wonderful selection of art, drawings and coloured pictures from the trenches.
+Considerable thought has been given to the design, the layout of the text on the page, and the excellent selection of art, drawings, and coloured pictures from the trenches.

-Cendrars was born in Switzerland.
-He was French-speaking.
-As a young man, he ent to Moscow where he fell in love.
+Blaise Cendrars was born in Switzerland and is French-speaking.
+As a young man, he went to Moscow, where he fell in love.
 He then moved to Paris.
 For those who had the means, movement around Europe had few barriers.

-With the outbreak of war, for his love of France, Cendrars joined the French Foreign Legion.
-In an open letter, co-written by fellow authors like himself, other were encouraged to do the same thing.
+With the outbreak of war in 1914, Cendrars joined the French Foreign Legion because of his love of France.
+In an open letter co-written by fellow authors like himself, others were encouraged to do the same.

 The Bloody Hand has class

 The Bloody Hand is a terrific piece of literature.
-It is such a brilliant translation that I am encouraged to give the original French edition a go.
+This wonderful translation encourages me to try the original French edition.

-The Bloody Hand doesn’t have the narrative arc of 'All Quiet on the Western Front', or the chronology of 'Goodbye to all of that' rather it is a series of well-told stories of an odd bunch of characters skilfully portrayed who placed themselves in the extraordinary circumstances o war.
-As volunteers and French Legionnaires they behave as if the condition of war is the usual one, carrying on as if bullets are just like flying rain and bombs blow in like the wind to irritate their daily activities.
+The Bloody Hand is a series of well-told stories of an odd bunch of characters skilfully portrayed who placed themselves in the extraordinary circumstances of war.
+As volunteers and French Legionnaires, they behave as if the condition of war is the usual one, carrying on as if bullets are just like flying rain and bombs blow in like the wind to irritate their daily activities.
 They purloin food, find drink and woman, or simply steal from the German trenches as if it were a typical nightly activity to stave off the boredom of being placed in a 'quiet' section of the line towards the far southern end of the Western Front.

 You will laugh out loud

-In these stories, there is a spontaneity and stream of consciousness that reads like Henry Miller (without the smut).
-It is an indulgence mixed in with insightful reflections and great lines you want to learn and quote.
+These stories' spontaneity and stream of consciousness read like Henry Miller (without the smut).
+They are indulgences mixed with insightful reflections and great lines you want to learn and quote.

 This is war.
 And many of them die.
-And the author has his right arm so damaged that it is amputated.
+The author has his right arm so damaged that it is amputated.

-For these men 'war' was a job, and like a bunch of scallywags, they are forever finding ways to improve their circumstances.
-Through a series of events that see them steal a punt and cross into German lines through a labyrinth of broken waterways, stealing, inadvertently, German plans for an attack that brings the author unwanted attention from his senior officers.
+For these men, 'war' was a job.
+Like a bunch of scallywags, they are forever finding ways to improve their circumstances through a series of events that see them steal a punt and cross into German lines through a labyrinth of broken waterways, stealing, inadvertently, German plans for an attack that brings the author unwanted attention from his senior officers.
 Being who he is, Cendrars turns down promotion and any honours.
 He likes living 'below the radar' as it were.

 The translation from French into English is seamless

-You are left with the impression that 'The Bloody Hand' was for Graham macLachlan, its new translator from the French into English, a labour of love.
-It uses the skills of someone who knows the French language intimately, and their role as a translator to transform a piece of fine French Literature into an equally memorable piece of English literature.
+You are left with the impression that 'The Bloody Hand' was for Graham MacLachlan, its new translator from the French into English, a labour of love.
+It uses the skills of someone who knows the French language intimately and their role as a translator to transform a piece of nuanced French Literature into an equally memorable piece of English literature.

-The Bloody Hand is a memoir, written three decades after the events they describe.
+The Bloody Hand is a memoir, written long after the events they describe.

-Every chapter, a character or a tail, told as if from a bar stool or around a cafe dinner table long after the meal is over, creates a memory.
-Many are laugh out loud funny, others are curious, and yet others make you stop, think and takes notes.
+Every chapter, a character or a tale, told as if from a bar stool or around a cafe dinner table long after the meal is over, creates a memory.
+Many are laugh-out-loud funny, others are curious, and others make you stop, think and take notes.

-As the author himself states, 'The Bloody Hand' is not a history and yet like the very best of authors it gives you a sense of the place and circumstances of a group of men who joined the French Foreign Legion.
+As the author himself states, 'The Bloody Hand' is not a history, yet like the very best of authors, it gives you a sense of the place and circumstances of a group of men who joined the French Foreign Legion.

 There are wonderful lines such as these:

-‘The red lice are nasty little buggers and there and there were a lot of them on our side.
-Similar to a fly that brushes its belly and then strokes its wing-cases with its legs, a louse will sometimes stroke its bald head'.
+‘The red lice are nasty little buggers and there, and there were a lot of them on our side.
+Like a fly that brushes its belly and then strokes its wing-cases with its legs, a louse will sometimes stroke its bald head.'

 Which are used to help describe the character Ross:

-We learn about characters such as Bikoffa, who makes for himself a camouflaged tree that he uses for sniping at the German lines until the side of his head is blown off - he loses one eye, then is blinded in the other and later marries a Russian Girl and become a piano tuner.
+We learn about characters such as Bikoffa, who makes himself a camouflaged tree to snip at the German lines until the side of his head is blown off.
+He loses one eye and is blinded in the other.
+Later, he marries a Russian Girl and becomes a piano tuner.

 Something as simple as breaking into a collapsed property and disturbing a hen that had been trapped there creates a memory where “that disturbed and cackling ball of feathers …” “I would never have believed a farm hen could be as dangerous as a bird of prey.” (page 110).